dotnet/EntityFramework.Docs/entity-framework/core/extensions/autohistory.md

 # Microsoft.EntityFrameworkCore.AutoHistory

-> [!NOTE]
-> This documentation is for EF Core.
-For EF6.x, see [Entity Framework 6](../../ef6/index.md).

-> [!NOTE]
-> This extension is not maintained as part of the Entity Framework Core project.
+> [!NOTE] This extension is not maintained as part of the Entity Framework Core project.
 When considering a third party extension, be sure to evaluate quality, licensing, support, etc. to ensure they meet your requirements.

 A plugin for Microsoft.EntityFrameworkCore to support automatically recording data changes history.